Do Go On - 536 - FedEx Flight 705

 So this was suggested by three people.

-Jamie Lidlo, Elf, Urquakli from Istanbul, and Tim Vandenride from Ramsdonk in Belgium.
+and Tim Vandenride from Ramsdong in Belgium.

 See, there you go, straight off the bat.

-There's humour.
+That's humour.

 We can have fun with that.